 An adventure game can also have plenty of depth since there can be a wide variety of tasks you have to perform in order to progress:

 Another important point to make is that adventure games are also distinct from collection RPGs.
-Popular modern collection RPGs are often not focussed so much on world building and are usually centred around levelling up characters with elements of competitive and cooperative interaction with other players.
+Popular modern collection RPGs are often not focused so much on world building and are usually centered around levelling up characters with elements of competitive and cooperative interaction with other players.
 By contrast, adventure games take you on a personal journey of discovery as you control the protagonist of the story.
-Plenty of online adventure games do, though, incorporate RPG elements to give a sense of progress during the game.
+Due to the experience offered by online adventure games, it is common to see many titles implement RPG elements into their game mechanics.
+This gives the player the sense that they are leveling up and overcoming challenges throughout their journey.

 To produce engaging lore, developers often draw inspiration from pop culture, mainly from literature and films that examine interesting themes and mythologies.
 Some will also incorporate literary conventions to help propel character growth, with players unveiling new elements of character backstory when they complete tasks or quests.
 By exploring and piecing together information, players can get a sense of the rich world underpinning the game.
 So, there is always an urge to explore and complete more side tasks in the best adventure games.